sujithkani/ttsky25a-tinyQV/docs/user_peripherals/11_pulse_transmitter.md

 | 31:11 | *unused*                            |

 ## Reading
-A fixed 32 bits of data are assigned to the `data_out` register within this peripheral's address space.
+Reading any address within this peripheral's address space will give you the following data.
 The bottom 8, 16 or all 32 bits are valid on read.
 | Bits  | Name                                 |
 |-------|--------------------------------------|
 | 0     | timer_interrupt_status               |